Institute of Certified Public Accountants of Kenya

 The Institute of Certified Public Accountants of Kenya (ICPAK) is a professional body for certified public accountants (CPAs) in Kenya.
 ICPAK is a full member of the International Federation of Accountants and the Pan African Federation of Accounting.

 Overview

 The Institute of Certified Public Accountants of Kenya (ICPAK) was established in 1978 by the laws of Kenya under CAP 531 to regulate the activities of all Certified Public Accountants by ensuring credibility, professionalism and accountability in the accounting profession in Kenya.
 ICPAK members are employed across all sectors on the Kenyan economy and abroad.
 ICPAK has also been known for disciplining members' who act in a manner deemed unprofessional by the body.

 Membership and designation

 Students who have successfully completed the Kenya Accountants and Secretaries National Examinations Board (KASNEB) CPA examination qualify to apply for ICPAK membership.
 Once membership is approved members can use the designatory CPA-K (Certified Public Accountant Kenya).

 Governance

-ICPAK is governed by a twelve-person council is chaired by George Mokua as the National Chairman and Dr Grace Kamau (PhD) as acting CEO.
+ICPAK is governed by a twelve-person council is chaired by George Mokua as the National Chairman and Dr Grace Kamau (PhD) as the CEO.